Kavanaugh accuser to meet with FBI in SF about death threats, according to report

-WASHINGTON (KGO) --There are new developments involving Bay Area professor accusing Supreme Court nominee Brett Kavanaugh of sexually assault.
+WASHINGTON (KGO) --There are new developments involving Bay Area professor accusing Supreme Court nominee Brett Kavanaugh of sexual assault.

 According to the New York Times, Christine Blasey Ford will be talking to the F.B.I. in San Francisco this afternoon -- not about Kavanaugh (which they are not investigating) but about online and telephone death threats against her family.